naikibro/5mobd/README.md

 - Uses `ScrollView` to display detailed ingredient information
 - Shows description, category, weight, origin, and pricing details
 - Calculates price per kilogram
+- **Add to Shopping List** button to add ingredients to your cart
 - Organized in sections for better readability

+### 3. My Shopping Screen

+- Displays your current shopping list
+- Shows quantity controls for each item
+- Remove items with confirmation dialog
+- Total price calculation
+- Empty state when no items are added

 ## Technical Implementation